aspittel/coding-cheat-sheets/fundamentals/recursion.md

 ```

 ## Memoization
 Memoization is often useful in recursion.
 This is when the results of a function call are remembered so they can be used again in later function calls.
-This is like cahching your results to use again.
+This is like caching your results to use again.

 ### Code Example
 ```python